buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_RepairOccurrence.md

+# Pset_RepairOccurrence

 Properties defining repair information for occurrences of element, asset or system.
 <!-- end of short definition -->